iffybooks/steganography-for-everyone/README.md

 Source code and example files are on GitHub: https://github.com/iffybooks/steganography-for-everyone

+## How do you hide data in a photo?

+Most digital photos you'll come across use RGB color, which means each pixel is made up of three values: a number for the degree of redness, a number for green, and a number for blue.

+In the language of math & computer science, a **bit** is the smallest possible piece of information, equivalent to the choice between `0` and `1`.

+To hide a single bit of information in a pixel, we can simply overwrite the least significant bit in one of the color values.
+Let's say the pixel's red value is `224`, which translates to `11100000` in binary.
+To store the bit `1` in the pixel, we'd change the value to `11100001`.
+To store the bit `0`, we'd leave it as-is.
+Encoding messages in a photo this way is equivalent to adding noise to the image.

+The program `steghide` does something like the steps described above, as well as a lot more sophisticated math to cover its tracks.

 ## Take a photo

 You'll start by creating two files: a JPEG image and a smaller file you'll conceal inside it.